 |Common Name||Scientific Name||Description||Host Plant(s)|

-Life Cycle: Flea beetles overwinter as adults in the soil or beneath plant debris.
-They become active in early spring when temperatures reach 50°F, and begin feeding on weeds or early-planted crops.
+Life Cycle: Flea beetles overwinter as adults in the soil or under plant debris.
+They become active in early spring when temperatures reach 50°F and begin feeding on weeds or early-planted crops.
 Adults lay eggs in the soil at the base of host plants in May.
 Eggs hatch in seven to 14 days and larvae feed on various plant parts until fully grown.
 Larvae pupate in earthen cells for 11 to 13 days before emerging as adults.
-Adult flea beetles are particularly active on warm, calm, sunny days.
 Depending upon the species, there may be one to three generations per year.

 |Beets||Treat when beetles cause stand reduction on small plants|